nextgis/ngf-tutorial/tutorials/3_1_layers_geojson/README.md

 });
 ```

-But you can assign this ID manually.
-In this case, you will have to monitor the uniqueness of the layer identifier yourself
+You can also assign this ID manually.
+In this case, you will have to monitor the uniqueness of the layer identifier yourself:

 ```javascript
 ngwMap.addLayer("GEOJSON", { id: "my-geojson-layer" }).then((layer) => {